Assistant Secretary of Defense for Manpower, Reserve Affairs visits APS-2 sites in Benelux

-Team members from Army Field Support Battalion-Benelux and U.S. Army Garrison Benelux pose for a group photo with the Assistant Secretary of Defense for Manpower and Reserve Affairs, the Honorable Ronald T. Keohane, at the Zutendaal Army Prepositioned Stocks-2 worksite in Zutendaal, Belgium, Nov.
+ZUTENDAAL, Belgium – The team from Army Field Support Battalion-Benelux hosted the Assistant Secretary of Defense for Manpower and Reserve Affairs, the Honorable Ronald T. Keohane, at the Zutendaal Army Prepositioned Stocks-2 worksite and the Eygelshoven APS-2 worksite, Nov.
 6.

+As the principal advisor to the Secretary of Defense and Under Secretary of Defense for Personnel and Readiness, Keohane is responsible for a wide range of matters, including civilian and military personnel policies, Reserve integration, military community and family policy, and Total Force planning and requirements.
+He also maintains oversight for the Department of Defense Education Activity and the Defense Commissary Agency.

+"Army Field Support Battalion-Benelux hosts distinguished visitors and senior officials quite frequently at our APS-2 sites.
+It's important we meet with these visitors and senior leaders on a regular basis,” said Maj.
+Matt Hill, the AFSBn-Benelux executive officer.

 |Date Taken: